-Each mid-level trajectory $\Gamma_i$ has 'miss-from-the-start' and 'miss-until-the-end' costs on edges (s,i) and (i,t) respectively.
-The weights are computed using 8 for temporal gaps $(T_0,t{i0})$ and $(t{j1},T_1)$ , where $T_0$ and $T_1$ are the global start and end times of the sequence.
+Each mid-level trajectory Γ_i has 'miss-from-the-start' and 'miss-until-the-end' costs on edges (s,i) and (i,t) respectively.
+The weights are computed using (8) for temporal gaps (T_0,t{i0}) and (t{j1},T_1) , where T_0 and T_1 are the global start and end times of the sequence.

-Before describing the form of $P_m(\Gamma_i \to \Gamma_j | \theta)$ in more detail, we first discuss how to extract a set of game context features $\theta$ from noisy detections $\mathcal{O}$ .
+Before describing the form of $P_m(\Gamma_i \to \Gamma_j | \theta)$ in more detail, we first discuss how to extract a set of game context features θ from noisy detections \mathcal{O} .

-4 Game Context Features
+4. Game Context Features

 In team sports, players assess the current situation and react accordingly.
 As a result, a significant amount of contextual information is implicitly encoded in player locations.
 In practice, the set of detected player positions in each frame contains errors, including both missed detections and false detections.
-We introduce four game context features (two based on absolute position and two based on relative position) for describing the current game situation with respect to a pair of mid-level tracks that can be extracted from a varying number of noisy detected player locations $\mathcal{O}$ .
+We introduce four features (two global and two local) for describing the current game situation with respect to a pair of trajectories that can be extracted from a varying number of noisy detected player locations \mathcal{O} .

-4.1 Absolute Occupancy Map
+4.1.
+Absolute Occupancy Map

-We describe the distribution of players during a time interval using an occupancy map, which is a spatial quantization of the number of detected players, so that we get a description vector of constant length regardless of missed and false detections.
-We also apply a temporal averaging filter of 1s on the occupancy map to reduce the noise from detections.
+We describe the distribution of players during a time interval using an occupancy map, which is a spatial quantization of the number of detected players, so that we get a description vector of constant length regardless of miss detections and false alarms.
+We also apply a temporal averaging filter of 1sec on the occupancy map to reduce the noise from detections.
 The underline assumption is that players may exhibit different motion patterns under different spatial distributions.
 For example, a concentrated distribution may indicate a higher likelihood of abrupt motion changes, and smooth motions are more likely to happen during player transitions with a spread-out distribution.